 On Friday, January 10, the Bureau of Reclamation issued an order to reduce water releases on the American River below Nimbus Dam from 2,500 cfs to 2,000 cfs at a time when fall Chinook salmon eggs are incubating in the redds (nests), a critical period in the life cycle of the species.

-Peggy L. Manza, Reclamation spokesperson, cited “storage conservation” (in Folsom Lake) as the reason for reducing flows.
+The Reclamation spokesperson cited “storage conservation” (in Folsom Lake) as the reason for reducing flows.

 Over the past 18 years, salmon runs on the American River, the crown jewel of the Sacramento are, have declined dramatically from a record run of over 150,000 fish in 2003 to relatively small numbers in the past few years, as the above chart reveals.
 In only one year since 2005 – 2013 – did the run exceed 50,000 fish.

-The cut in flows will undoubtedly result in the dewatering of salmon redds (nests) and the stranding of salmon fry in pools, according to salmon advocates.
-The dropping of flows will also adversely impact steelhead that are now spawning in the river,
+The cut in flows may result in the dewatering of salmon redds (nests) and the stranding of salmon fry in pools, according to salmon advocates.
+The dropping of flows may also adversely impact steelhead that are now spawning in the river,

 The memo from Reclamation states: